MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/client/client-icon-font-not-loaded.md

 ## Resolution

+Login to Business Central.
 The reason is that the **Font download** option is disabled in your browser and the resolution is to add the Business Central web site to your trusted sites in Windows 10.

 1. Launch **Control Plane** on your device.
 2. Go to **Network and Internet**, and choose **Internet Options**.
 A pop up window will appear.